mendersoftware/mender-docs/02.Overview/08.State-scripts/docs.md

 will run upon entering, and leaving the `Idle` state.

-The naming scheme given above thus dictates the order the scripts are run as a part of the update logic, where:
+The naming scheme given above thus dictates the order the scripts run as a part of the update logic, where:

 ```